-Canberra clinical neuropsychologist Andrea Murray says there is new evidence to suggest that extensive social media and smartphone usage has a negative impact on our attention and memory systems by changing the way our brain processes incoming information.
+Canberra clinical neuropsychologist Andrea Murray said there is new evidence to suggest that extensive social media and smartphone usage has a negative impact on our attention and memory systems by changing the way our brain processes incoming information.

 “Social networking sites such as Facebook and Instagram are designed in such a way that many things occur simultaneously, which forces us into a phenomenon known as ‘media multitasking’,” she says.

 “Contrary to mainstream belief, the human mind struggles to process more than one thing at a time.
 If we force our brain to multitask, it becomes quickly overwhelmed and overloaded.”